tonycmooz/Computer-Vision/README.md

-# Computer Vision with OpenCV using Python
+# Computer Vision Applications with OpenCV using Python

 # How to run smile detection from a webcam
 1. Download the Face and Smile Haarcascades to your machine: